 Storage and leftovers

-Assemble the salad without dressing and refrigerate.
-Add the dressing just before serving.
+Assemble the salad without dressing and refrigerate for up to 2 days.
+Add dressing just before serving so the greens stay crisp.

 Tried this recipe?
 Give it a star rating below! ⭐⭐⭐⭐⭐